 I do like the partying.
 I’m a skier where I probably like to ski for 4 hours and then have a long lunch.
 I do like a glass of wine on the mountain or a couple of cold beers.

-Best meal on the mountains?
+Best meal on the mountain?

 If I had to pick my favourite meal, I’d probably say pizza – I love it.
 Especially when I did the Italy trip – I’ll tell you, my son was obsessed by it.
 You can’t beat pizza in the mountains.
 I do like the old melted cheese fondue.
 You’ve got to have a fondue.